parthjaradi/UI-Designs/README.md

 # ShrenikPortfolio.xd
 UI design for graduate student portfolio.
 It features a single page website <br/>
 with Vertical Scrolling and parallax effect.

+# MedSafe_UI.xd
+UI desgn with prototype for an Android Application.
+MedSafe is a <br/>
+medication reminder application.